 Requirements to progress to Red Ps:

-For people under 25, the learner licence must be held for a minimum of 12 months before they can attempt a driving test to move to their Red Ps.
+For people under 25, the learner licence must be held for a minimum of 12 months and you must have already passed the Hazard Perception Test before you can attempt a practical driving test to move to your Red Ps.

 On your learner licence, you must complete 120 hours of supervised driving (including 20 hours of night driving between sunset and sunrise).
-These hours must be recorded in the Learner Driver Log Book issued to you.
+These hours must be recorded in the Learner Driver Log Book issued to you or via an RMS endorsed logbook app.

 You are exempt from completing the log book and required hours if you: